charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year cumulative/Statistical Analysis.md

 <BR><BR>
 * A continuous probability distribution is reported by a probability density function
 <BR><BR>
-* The probability of a single outcome of a continuous probability distribution cannot be calculated, in other words P(X=x) = 0.
+* The probability of a single outcome of a continuous probability distribution cannot be calculated, in other words $P(X=x) = 0$.
 The probability can only be calculated for a range
 <BR><BR>
 * Given $P(X=a) = 0$ and $P(X=b) = 0$, therefore $P(a < X < b) = P(a \leq X \leq b)$
 <BR><BR>